Written by Dion Jay Tality

 Robust customer interaction leads to business success.
-But poor customer service leads to customer dissatisfaction and low profitability.
+However, poor customer service leads to customer dissatisfaction and low profitability.
 Unfortunately, some companies lack staffing, technology, and resources for customer contact.

 Thanks to advanced technology, call centers have evolved into contact centers.
 They now provide an enhanced customer experience.